"Designing Growth Strategies is in our DNA"

 • For instance, as per the data published by the Physicians Foundation’s 2021 Survey of America’s Physicians, an estimated 32% of the physicians witnessed a reduction in staff, and about 42% of the physicians reported a reduction in revenue generation during the pandemic.

-Furthermore, the market players such as Permanente Medical Group, and Ascension, and other players witnessed a decline in revenue generated during the pandemic.
+Furthermore, the market players such as Permanente Medical Group, Ascension, and other players witnessed a decline in revenue generated during the pandemic.
 For instance, Ascension observed a decline of 3.9% in its patient service revenue in 2020 compared to 2019.

-However, the market regained normalcy due to the rise in adoption of telehealth services by physicians and the gradual opening of hospitals & clinics after the ease of pandemic regulations.
-Additionally, the market players observed a substantial increase in their revenue and patient visits which contributed to the normal growth of the market post-pandemic.
+However, the market regained normalcy due to the rise in the adoption of telehealth services by physicians and the gradual opening of hospitals & clinics after the ease of pandemic regulations.
+Additionally, the market players observed a substantial increase in their revenue and patient visits, which contributed to the normal growth of the market post-pandemic.

-• For instance, Select Medical Corporation witnessed 17.9% increase in its revenue in 2021 due to an increase in visits, which increased 21.1% to 9,193,624 for the year ended December 31, 2021 compared to the previous year.
+• For instance, Select Medical Corporation witnessed a 17.9% increase in its revenue in 2021 due to an increase in visits, which increased 21.1% to 9,193,624 for the year ended December 31, 2021, compared to the previous year.

 LATEST TRENDS